falcosecurity/falco-website/content/en/docs/rules/custom-ruleset.md

 - The `tags` key categorizes the ruleset into groups of related rules.
 Although not mandatory when starting to write a rule, its use is highly recommended at a later stage for management purposes.
 For further information, refer to the [Tags section of the Style Guide of Falco Rules][/docs/rules/style-guide/#tags)

-To enhance your Falco rules further, refer to the [Advanced Rule Syntax](/docs/rules/basic-elements/#advanced-rule-syntax) documentation.
-The [Style Guide of Falco Rules](/docs/rules/style-guide) is also a highly recommended document to ensure your rules are easier to maintain and share with the community.
+Refer to the [Advanced Rule Syntax](/docs/rules/basic-elements/#advanced-rule-syntax) documentation to enhance your Falco rules further.
+The [Style Guide of Falco Rules](/docs/rules/style-guide) is also highly recommended to ensure your rules are easier to maintain and share with the community.
 These resources will provide you with valuable information about additional keys that can be used to augment and customize your Falco rules.
 Exploring these advanced options will allow you to expand the capabilities and effectiveness of your rules.

 ## Building up the Condition

-A condition in Falco acts as a checklist of requirements that an event must meet in order for Falco to evaluate the condition as true.
+A condition in Falco acts as a checklist of requirements an event must meet to trigger the rule.
 To comprehend this evaluation process, it is essential to have a grasp of [Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra).
 Ultimately, the condition will either evaluate to true, triggering the associated alert and bypassing the remaining rules, or evaluate to false, causing the next rule to be evaluated.

 To achieve the desired effect, it is necessary to consider the Boolean operators: `and`, `or`, and `not`.
 These operators enable the condition to evaluate one or more situations and produce the desired outcome.